t0pcart/l360begone/README.md

 The semi-automatic bypass method requires Filza(with root) to be installed on the iPhone

-The manual bypass method requires a kernel exploit that allows arbitrary reading/writing to kernel memory **Automatic Bypass Method**
+The manual bypass method requires a kernel exploit that allows arbitrarily reading and writing to kernel memory

+**Automatic Bypass Method**

 - Download the "enable" and "disable" executables